Volcanic explosivity index

-The volcanic explosivity index (VEI) is a relative measure of the explosiveness of volcanic eruptions.
+The volcanic explosivity index (VEI) is a scale used to measure the size of explosive volcanic eruptions.
 It was devised by Christopher G. Newhall of the United States Geological Survey and Stephen Self in 1982.

 Volume of products, eruption cloud height, and qualitative observations (using terms ranging from "gentle" to "mega-colossal") are used to determine the explosivity value.
 The scale is open-ended with the largest eruptions in history given a magnitude of 8.
-A value of 0 is given for non-explosive eruptions, defined as less than 10000 m3 of tephra ejected; and 8 representing a mega-colossal explosive eruption that can eject 1.0×10^12 m3 (240 cubic miles) of tephra and have a cloud column height of over 20 km.
+A value of 0 is given for non-explosive eruptions, defined as less than 10000 m3 of tephra ejected; and 8 representing a supervolcanic eruption that can eject 1.0×10^12 m3 (240 cubic miles) of tephra and have a cloud column height of over 20 km.
 The scale is logarithmic, with each interval on the scale representing a tenfold increase in observed ejecta criteria, with the exception of between VEI-0, VEI-1 and VEI-2.